 Explaining the campaign’s need for professional help, Placca said.
 “We need a planning consultant to oppose the development as they have detailed knowledge of how to oppose this in a way, and with the language, the planning committee will accept.”

 The Crowdfunder launched by the campaign group has raised 94% of its target, with 72 supporters, and runs till 1 January 2021.
-The Crowdfunder page explains that many of them have lived in Hulme for most of their lives, seeing many changes including the gradual loss of pubs to development that they used to socialise in.
+The Crowdfunder page explains that many of them have lived in Hulme for most of their lives, seeing many changes including the gradual loss of pubs they used to socialise in to development.

 By Conrad Bower